portotype/decodeportugal.com/README.md

 - make purchases with your bank balance.
 - hire people and pay them.

-While there is a concept called "Company within the hour" (Empresa na Hora), in reality you can't get a company operating instantly in the meaning set above.
-It takes about 1 - 1.5 months before you can actually operate in Portugal.
+In Portugal there is a concept called "Company within the hour" (Empresa na Hora), which opens part of the company (in that meaning above) within 1 hour.
+In reality you can't get a company operating instantly with all of the elements above.
+It takes about 1 month before you can actually operate in Portugal.

-Explain sequence.

-XXX
+The sequence of registering a company is as follows.
+- Start the process:
+    - Online: has to be a laywer to start it.
+225€ as of 2022-11-23.
+    - On the registering office: 360€ as of 2022-11-23.
+This can be done in "Conservatórias do Registo Comercial" and "Espaço de Empresas", some of which are in "Lojas do Cidadão" (where you can do several services).
+This has a slight
+- Pick the name.
+    - Pick the name from a pre-existing list in the go.
+    - Pick the name yourself.
+Note: the legal name may be different from the name you use for the commercial activity.
+You can be called "Technical company 23, Lda" and use the name "Awesome Business".
+        - Non-urgent: can take up to 15 days for an answer.
+But the answer can be "no", if it collides with another firms name.
+You can do a test of similarity online.
+You can also appeal a negative decision.
+75€ as of 2022-11-23.
+        - Urgent: 1 business day for an answer.
+150€ as of 2022-11-23.
+- Pick the organization type:
+    - The commercial organization types differ mostly on the financial responsiblities signed by the owners/partners.
+    - The main ones are:
+        - "Sociedade por Quotas": the typical Private Limited company, ending in name "Lda" or "Limitada".
+Minimum capital is 1€.
+Minimum 1 partner.
+If you're opening a personal company with just shareholder, it's typically this, and then it's called a "Unipessoal Lda" or "Unipessoal Limitada" or "Unip Lda".
+        - "Sociedade Anónima": another type of Limited company.
+Minimum capital is 50.000€.
+Minimum 4 registered partners.
+    - There's additional company types, among which "Sociedade em Nome Colectivo", "Sociedade em Comandita"; "Sociedade de Gestão de Participações Sociais (SGPS)" and others (european level entities).
+    - There's also Associations of several types, mostly for non-profits.
+- Pick the start capital.
+- Pick the object of the company: it's purpose and finality.
+This is 1 sentence up to a few paragraphs.
+    - Code of Economic Activity ("Código de Actividade Económica") (CAE).
+There's a main CAE and sub-codes.
+This is important as these codes will define accounting rules, what can be expensed and not, etc.
+- Pick an address for the headquarter ("Sede").
+It can be your home.
+It can also be your lawyers or accountant office address (do check with them).
+It cannot be a foreign address.
+-

 # Power of Attorney

 In Portugal, representation by Power of Attorney (PoA) is called "Procuração".
 A "Procuração" will enable your lawyer (or anyone else) to do operations for you.
 They can be used to open a company, close a company and everything in between.

 Generally the more powerful the powers enshrined in the PoA, the more specific it should be and careful you should be.
+In addition, there are several levels of formality of a PoA in Portugal.
+- "Com reconhecimento de assinatura": with recognized signature of the titular of the powers to be granted.
+- "Autenticada": Authenticated, recognized signature of the titular of the powers to be granted.

+This authentication procedure is executed by anyone with Notary powers, which includes Notary offices and Lawyers.
+Check with your lawyer if they can do it.

 # Incorporation